-On New Year’s Eve, a 22 year old student was punched in the face by a bouncer, which led to a cracked skull and 3 months in a coma.
-The owners of the now defunct Cameo night club on South Beach have paid a $5 million settlement, the maximum limits of their insurance coverage.
-The victim’s father, who filed the lawsuit on his behalf has since had to help his son learn to walk, talk and perform other daily routines due to his injury.
+On New Year’s Eve, a 22-year-old student was punched in the face by a bouncer, which led to a cracked skull and three months in a coma.
+The owners of the now-defunct Cameo night club on South Beach have paid a $5 million settlement, the maximum limits of their insurance coverage.
+The victim’s father, who filed the lawsuit on his behalf, has since had to help his son learn to walk, talk, and perform other daily routines due to his injury.
 The Court ruled that the club was ultimately responsible for the patron’s safety.
 Under the principle of respondeat superior, employers are responsible for the action of their employees.
 The bouncer has since been charged with felony battery.

 Slip-and-Fall Injury Verdict in Negligence involving “Mode of Operation” – By Dean Freeman

 One of the most challenging aspects of a slip and fall case is proving that the defendant had actual or constructive knowledge of a potential hazard.
 This is required by Florida Statute § 768.0755 and is the primary component of any premise liability suit.
 One was to prove constructive knowledge is to establish that the defendant had a particular “mode of operation” that clearly created an environment that made the hazard foreseeable, and in turn, preventable.
 Examples of this are self-serve drink fountains, which could regularly cause wet floors around the station or retailers who arrange their clothing racks close together, creating a potential trip and fall hazard.
 Victims of premise negligence and liability accidents should take pictures of their clothing and the area around the accident to establish evidence of potential “mode of operation” claim.

 Gun Store Held Responsible – by Matthew Dolman